NuGet/Home/proposed/2023/InsecureConnectionsDisableCertificateValidation.md

 <!-- What related issues would you consider out of scope for this proposal but can be addressed in the future? -->
 - Are these the best descriptive names for these behaviors?
     - Could they be simplified more?
+        - Other suggestions are: `DisableHttpsCertificateValidation`, `DisableTLSCertificateValidation`, and `DisableSSLCertificateValidation` (SSL is deprecated).
+            - These suggestions are to not confuse the current [package signing verification](https://learn.microsoft.com/dotnet/core/tools/nuget-signed-package-verification) feautres.

 ## Future Possibilities

 <!-- What future possibilities can you think of that this proposal would help with? -->
 - This can help many companies and developers on their path to get to "HTTPS Everywhere".
 There are no known other possibilities at this time.
+- These flags can provide warnings in the far future when HTTPS adoption is significant.